This article may contain compensated links. Please read disclaimer for more info.

 - Best hotels in Nice with a pool

-Lyon, in the southeast, is another beautiful city in France well connected with Paris.
-Bisected by the rivers Rhône and Saône from north to south, Lyon is well known for its quality of life and its beautiful heritage from Roman times to contemporary architecture.
+In the Southeast, Lyon is another beautiful city in France well connected with Paris.
+Bisected by the rivers Rhône and Saône from north to south, Lyon is well known for its quality of life and beautiful heritage from Roman times to contemporary architecture.

 Where to stay in Lyon: